MC-CSC5210/CSC5210_4/README.md

 CSC5210_Project4
 =========

 This project implements a version of the card game "War."
-Models will be created a textured to look like playing cards.
+Models will be created and textured to look like playing cards.
 The scene will be lit by ambient and point lighting.
 This project uses OpenGL, SFML, glew, and glm

 ----